RahulRajkumar/al-folio/_pages/about.md

 social: false  # includes social icons at the bottom of the page.
 Note that this includes mailto
 ---

-I am currently a second year Ph.D. student in the [UC Riverside Mathematics Department](https://mathdept.ucr.edu).
-I graduated from NYU with a [B.A. in Mathematics](https://math.nyu.edu/dynamic/undergrad/ba-cas/overview/), *magna cum laude*, in May 2020, through the College of Arts and Sciences [Honors Program](https://math.nyu.edu/dynamic/undergrad/ba-cas/majors-minors/honors-programs/).
-Please see [my CV](assets/pdf/cv.pdf) for more details!
+I am a third year Ph.D. student in the [UC Riverside Mathematics Department](https://mathdept.ucr.edu) under [Professor David Weisbart](https://the-weisbart-group.github.io/).
+I study Probability Theory and Stochastic Processes, specifically Brownian motion with symmetries.
+In May 2020, I graduated from the NYU College of Arts and Sciences [Honors Program](https://math.nyu.edu/dynambic/undergrad/ba-cas/majors-minors/honors-programs/) with a [B.A. in Mathematics](https://math.nyu.edu/dynamic/undergrad/ba-cas/overview/), *magna cum laude*.

+##### Fun Fact About Me
+In addition to pursuing a Ph.D. in Mathematics, I perform in the [UC Riverside Concert Band](https://music.ucr.edu/concert-band) on the bassoon.

 {::comment}
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.